Porting-Dead-Mods/ModJam-2025/src/main/resources/assets/modjam/mj_guide/planet-cards.md

 # Planet Cards

-Planet cards are essential items that link the Planet Simulator to specific dimensions, enabling space missions and resource collection.
+Planet cards link the Planet Simulator to dimensions, enabling space missions.

-## What are Planet Cards?

-<ItemLink id="modjam:planet_card" /> are dimensional link items that must be activated in their corresponding dimension before they can be used in the Planet Simulator.

-## How to Get Planet Cards

-Planet cards start as blank items.
-To link them to a planet:
+## Linking a Card

-1. Craft or obtain a blank planet card
+1. Craft a blank <ItemLink id="modjam:planet_card" />
-2. Travel to the target dimension (Overworld, Nether, or End)
+2. Travel to your target dimension
-3. Right-click while holding the card
+3. Right-click to link the card to that dimension's planet
-4. The card will link to the planet type for that dimension

-### Priority System

-- **Non-tinted cards** (regular planet cards) take priority when linking
-- If only a tinted planet exists for that dimension, it will link to the tinted variant
-- Each dimension can have multiple planet types
+4. Right-click again to activate it

+Cards show their dimension and activation status in the tooltip.

 ## Available Planets